mkhoshnam/Language_conditioed_RL/README.md

-# Multi task Language conditioned RL training
+# Multi task Language conditioned RL training (This is an ongoing project, update monthly- stay tuned)

 It uses the MuJoCo Menagerie Franka Panda scene in `calvin_franka_scene/` with: